Travel to the city where the sternwheeler once reigned as queen of the mighty Ohio River—Parkersburg

 for the history of this area dating from a 12th century Native American Village, before boarding a sternwheeler for a leisurely cruise to Blennerhassett Island Historical State Park

 .
 The Island, located in a bend of the Ohio River, was once home to Harman Blennerhassett and the base of his planned new county with Aaron Burr in 1806.
 The focal point is the reconstructed 1798 mansion where Blennerhassett and Burr planned their treason.
 The interior is furnished with period pieces and open to the public.
-This afternoon experience hand made craftsmanship at Fenton Art Glass
+Henderson Hall

 , pre-Civil War mansion, is the best-preserved and most significant example of Italianate Villa style surviving in the state and contains the original furnishings.
 Finish the evening with a tour and reception at the Parkersburg Arts Center